eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 ```

-With Cyclone DDS, at least three dds entities are needed to build a minimalistic application, the domain participant, the topic, and the reader.
+With Cyclone DDS, at least three DDS entities are needed to build a minimalistic application, the domain participant, the topic, and the reader.
 A DDS Subscriber entity is implicitly created by Cyclone DDS.
-If needed this behavior can be overridden.
+If required, this behavior can be overridden.

 ```
 dds_entity_t participant;